xames3/smart/docs/source/projects/xsnumpy.rst

                 raise ValueError("Buffer is None; strides must be None") self._strides = calc_strides(self._shape, self.itemsize)

+But what if a buffer was provided?

-If a ``buffer`` is provided, the constructor handles it by checking if it's another ``ndarray``.
-If the ``ndarray`` has a base buffer, it uses that.
-The buffer is assigned to ``self._base``, and strides are either provided or calculated.
+Well, then it got a bit trickier.
+The constructor checked if the buffer was another ``ndarray``.
+If it was, it nabbed the base buffer.
+The buffer was assigned to ``self._base``, and the strides were either given directly or calculated.
+Before moving on, the constructor did a bit of housekeeping:

+- Offset had to be non-negative (you can't have a negative starting point in memory!)
-The constructor validates the offset (it must be non-negative) and the strides (it must be a tuple of integers matching the shape's dimensions).
+- Strides had to be a tuple of integers matching the shape's dimensions otherwise, the whole thing would fall apart

 .. code-block:: python
     :linenos: